hku-mars/mlcc/README.md

 ```

 ## 4. Run Your Own Data
-To test on your own data, you need to transform the point cloud into `.dat` format (see `source/tobinary.cpp` for more details).
+To test on your own data, you need to save the LiDAR point cloud in `.pcd` format.
 Please only collect the point cloud and images when the LiDAR (sensor platform) is not moving for the optimal precision (or segment them from a complete rosbag).
-The base LiDAR poses and initial extrinsic values shall also be provided.
-These initial values could be obtained by general SLAM and Hand-eye calibration algorithms.
+The base LiDAR poses and initial extrinsic values shall also be provided (in `tx ty tz qw qx qy qz` format).
+These initial values could be obtained by general SLAM and hand-eye calibration algorithms.

-You may need to modify the parameters `adaptive_voxel_size`, `feat_eigen_limit` and `downsampling_size` for LiDAR-LiDAR extrinsic calibration to adjust the precision and speed.
+You may need to modify the parameters `voxel_size` (adaptive voxel size), `feat_eigen_limit` (feature eigen ratio) and `downsmp_sz_base` (downsampling size) for LiDAR-LiDAR extrinsic calibration to adjust the precision and speed.
 You need to change the corresponding path and topic name in the yaml files in the `config` folder.

 ## 5. Known Issues
 Currently, we seperate the LiDAR extrinsic calibration process into three steps for debug reasons.
 In future release, we wish to combine them together to make it more convenient to use.